EGYPT TOURIST VISA APPLICATION

-There were some extras I submitted like credit card copy and the latest ITR just to improve my chances of being granted a visa.
+I submitted some extras, like a credit card copy and the latest ITR, to improve my chances of being granted a visa.

 They don’t need any hotel or flight reservations.
-The consul told me that the decision may take as long as a month, so they do not want applicants to reserve tickets and be denied in the end.
+The consul told me that the decision might take as long as a month, so they do not want applicants to reserve tickets and not receive the visa in the end.

 Embassy of Egypt